AceCentre/AAC-Corpora-Collecting/Grid3/README.md

-- Grid-FindPathForSentence.py.
+# Grid-FindPathForSentence.py.

+## Overview
 Give it csv from our analysis - then a sentence to test.
 See what the effort scores for scanning or direct selection and alternatives.

 ```python